ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 $$\lim_{\e \ra 0} \frac{f(\e,\e^2)}{g(\e,\e^2)} = \lim_{ \e \ra 0 } \frac{ f(0 + \e, 0^2 + 2 \e 0 + \e^2) }{g(0 + \e, 0^2 + 2 \e 0 + \e^2)} = \lim_{\e \ra 0} \frac{f(\e,0)}{g(\e,0)}$$

-In fact, this problem basically exists in 1D also, except that limits can only come from two directions: $$x^+$$ and $$x^-$$.
+In fact, this problem basically exists in 1D also, except that limits can only come from two directions: $$x^+$$ and $$x^-$$, so lots of functions get away without a problem (but you can also [abuse this](https://en.wikipedia.org/wiki/Cauchy_principal_value)).
 L'Hôpital's rule only needs that the functions be expandable as a Taylor series on the side the limit comes from.

-I generally think that the concept of a limit that _doesn't_ specify a direction of approach is more common than it should be, because it's really quite problematic in practice.
+I think that the concept of a limit that _doesn't_ specify a direction of approach is more common than it should be, because it's really quite problematic in practice.
+I'm not quite sure I fully understand the complexity of solving it in $$N > 1$$ dimension -- but clearly if you just reduce to a 1-dimensional limit, you sweep the difficulties under the rug anyway.
+But see, perhaps, [this](https://arxiv.org/pdf/1209.0363.pdf) pre-print for a lot more information.

 -----